Symmetries in high-temperature lattice QCD with (u, d, s, c, b) optimal domain-wall quarks: Introduction

-Besides the hierarchical restoration of chiral symmetry, we are also interested in the question whether there are any emergent symmetries which are not the symmetries of the entire QCD action but only a part of it, e.g., the $SU(2)_{CS}$ chiral-spin symmetry (with $U(1)_A$ as a subgroup) \cite{Glozman:2014mka,Glozman:2015qva}, which is only a symmetry of chromoelectric part of the quark-gluon interaction, and also the color charge.
-Since the free fermions as well as the chromomagnetic part of the quark-gluon interaction do not possess the $SU(2)_{CS}$ symmetry, its emergence in high temperature QCD suggests the possible existence of hadronlike objects which are predominantly bound by chromoelectric interactions.
-The $SU(2)_{CS}$ symmetry was first observed to manifest approximately in the multiplets of $z$-correlators of vector mesons, at temperatures $T \sim 220-500$~MeV in $N_f=2$ lattice QCD with domain-wall fermions \cite{Rohrhofer:2019qwq}.
-In Ref. \cite{Chiu:2023hnm}, we studied the emergence of $SU(2)_{CS}$ chiral-spin symmetry in $N_f=2+1+1$ lattice QCD with optimal domain-wall quarks at the physical point, and found that the $SU(2)_{CS}$ symmetry breaking in the $\bar u d$ sector of $N_f=2+1+1$ lattice QCD is larger than that in $N_f=2$ lattice QCD at the same temperature, for both $z$-correlators and $t$-corralators of vector mesons of $u$ and $d$ quarks.
-In Ref. \cite{Chiu:2024jyz}, we extended our study of $SU(2)_{CS}$ symmetry to all flavor combinations ($\bar u d$, $\bar u s$, $\bar s s $, $\bar u c$, $\bar s c$, $\bar c c $), and found that the $T$ windows for the emergence of $SU(2)_{CS}$ symmetry are dominated by the $(\bar u c, \bar s c, \bar c c)$ sectors.
-In this work, we extend our study to $N_f=2+1+1+1$ lattice QCD with physical $(s,c,b)$ but unphysically heavy $u/d$ (with $M_\pi \sim 700$~MeV).
+Besides the hierarchical restoration of chiral symmetry, we are also interested in the emergence of symmetries that are not inherent to the full QCD action but apply only to specific components of it.
+One such example is the $ SU(2)_{CS} $ chiral-spin symmetry (with $ U(1)_A $ as a subgroup) \cite{Glozman:2014mka,Glozman:2015qva}, which is a symmetry of the chromoelectric part of the quark-gluon interaction and the color charge.
+Since free fermions and the chromomagnetic part of the quark-gluon interaction do not possess $ SU(2)_{CS} $ symmetry, its emergence in high-temperature QCD suggests the possible existence of hadronlike objects predominantly bound by chromoelectric interactions.
+The first indication of approximate $ SU(2)_{CS} $ symmetry was observed in the multiplets of $ z $-correlators of vector mesons at temperatures $ T \sim 220-500 $ MeV in $ N_f=2 $ lattice QCD with domain-wall fermions \cite{Rohrhofer:2019qwq}.
+In Ref.~\cite{Chiu:2023hnm}, we investigated the emergence of $ SU(2)_{CS} $ symmetry in $ N_f=2+1+1 $ lattice QCD with optimal domain-wall quarks at the physical point.
+Our findings indicated that $ SU(2)_{CS} $ symmetry breaking in the $ \bar{u} d $ sector of $ N_f=2+1+1 $ lattice QCD is larger than that in $ N_f=2 $ lattice QCD at the same temperature, for both $ z $-correlators and $ t $-correlators of vector mesons composed of $ u $ and $ d $ quarks.
+In Ref.~\cite{Chiu:2024jyz}, our study was extended to all flavor combinations ($ \bar{u} d $, $ \bar{u} s $, $ \bar{s} s $, $ \bar{u} c $, $ \bar{s} c $, $ \bar{c} c $), revealing that the temperature windows for the emergence of $ SU(2)_{CS} $ symmetry are predominantly dominated by $ \bar{u} c$ and $\bar{s} c$ sectors.
+In this work, we further extend our investigation to $ N_f=2+1+1+1 $ lattice QCD with physical $ (s,c,b) $ quarks but unphysically heavy $ u/d $ quarks, with $ M_\pi \sim 700 $ MeV.